 King and Prince of Wales greet mourners in queue for Queen’s lying in state

-Hundreds of people in line at Lambeth, south London, cheered and applauded as Charles and William emerged on Saturday afternoon.
+Hundreds of people in line at Lambeth, south London, cheered and applauded as Charles and William greeted them on Saturday.

 The King and the Prince of Wales have greeted mourners in the queue for the Queen’s lying in state.

-Hundreds of people in line at Lambeth, south London, cheered and applauded as Charles and William emerged on Saturday afternoon, before the pair thanked those waiting to pay their respects to the late monarch at Westminster Hall.
+Hundreds of people in line at Lambeth, south London, cheered and applauded as Charles and William emerged on Saturday, before they thanked those waiting to pay their respects to the Queen at Westminster Hall.

+They were later joined by the Princess of Wales and the Queen Consort at a Buckingham Palace lunch with governors-general from the Commonwealth realms.

-One woman offered the King condolences as he shook her hand, and another shouted: “I can’t believe this.”
+Earlier, in the line, one woman offered the King her condolences as he shook her hand, and another shouted: “I can’t believe this.”

 Dozens shouted “hip hip hooray” as Charles and William moved down the line, stopping for a few moments with each person.